Know earlier if ICI treatment is working

 BESPOKE study of ctDNA guided immunotherapy (IO)

-Natera and its collaborators will collect clinical utility and outcome data on enrolled patients for two years.
-This data will help us better understand how patients respond to ICIs and what they should do next.
+Natera and its collaborators will collect clinical utility and outcome data for two years from patients enrolled in the BESPOKE IO study.
+This data will help us better understand how Signatera ctDNA test results correlate to responses to ICIs and how Signatera can help physicians and patients in treatment planning.